teamdigitale/teamdigitale.governo.it/en/people/luca-prete.md

 ref: luca-prete
 parent_ref: team
 start_date: March 19, 2019
-period_provided: until September 15, 2019
+period_provided: until December 31, 2019
 annual_compensation: € 85,000
-approved_by_court: The act of appointment is being registered at the Court of Auditors.
+approved_by_court: The act of appointment is being registered at the Court of Auditors
 ---
 I was born and raised in Milan, which I still love and brings me always back to the best memories.